cailleach1310/ares-d6system-plugin/README.md

 Lyanna @ AresCentral

 ## Overview
 This plugin can be used as an alternative to the fs3 system.
-It is based on the open D6 system and can be configured to fit various settings and requirements.
+It is based on the D6 system published by West End Games and can be configured to fit various settings and requirements.
 The system offered here is based on the [D6 Adventure sheet](https://ogc.rpglibrary.org/images/1/1b/D6_Adventure_v2.0_weg51011OGL.pdf).
 It covers most areas, such as chargen, rolls and a damage system, whereas post chargen raising/adding abilities will have to be handled through requests/admin.

 You need to disable the fs3 plugin on the ares-webportal before you install this plugin.